MathBilibili/Stochastic-approximation-cut-algorithm/README.md

     return(out)
   }
 ```
-and log-density of the joint distribution (likelihood and prior) for the second module is loaded:
+You should also define the joint distribution of `Y`, `theta` and `phi` (second module) according to your task.
+For this particular demonstration, the log-density of the joint distribution (likelihood and prior) for the second module is loaded:
 ```r
 py<-function(Y,theta,phi){
     PbY<-rbind(phi,Y,Npop)